nosregor/expense-management-system/README.md

 ### Usability Improvements

+- Add form validation
+- Add sorting on fields
+- Add filtering
+- Adding more fields such as date
+- Add caching strategy
 - Add user login
-- Add filtering and sorting expenses
-- Adding more fields such as date
 - Add a Loading Spinner, for a better user experience.
 - Add error handling on the front end
 - Add empty State messaging - Instead of showing "No expenses found," you can add a button to create a new expense directly from the empty state.